 An earthquake (also known as a quake, tremor or temblor) is the perceptible shaking of the surface of the Earth, resulting from the sudden release of energy in the Earth's crust that creates seismic waves.

 To help assess the event and provide situational awareness due to these natural occurrences, NASA utilizes expertise in sensor networks and remote sensing.
 These data products can support search and rescue efforts and determine disaster impact to aid stakeholder efforts in emergency response and recovery.

 One example of the NASA Advanced Rapid Imaging and Analysis (ARIA) capabilities is shown below.
-ARIA relies mainly on satellite radar datasets collected primarily using Sentinel 1-A and ALOS-2 SAR instruments.
+ARIA relies mainly on satellite radar datasets collected primarily using Copernicus Sentinel 1-A processed by ESA and ALOS-2 SAR instruments.
 Data products derived from satellite radar datasets are not impacted by cloud cover and can be acquired during day or night.
 Maps are available between within a day to several days after the earthquake, depending on the availability of earliest post-earthquake radar observations.

 Besides these disaster response and recovery tools, NASA can also apply capabilities of its airborne instruments in order to assess the impacts of catastrophic events.
 These instruments include optical (AVIRIS, AVIRIS-NG), radar (UAVSAR), and LiDAR (ASO) capabilities that can be deployed to image affected areas.
 An example of UAVSAR relevance to earthquake events is shown below where ground movement is quantified following an initial earthquake.